 Opponent: Sacred Heart

-Meeting History: 29th all-time meeting.
-LIU Brooklyn leads the series 19-9.
-LIU won the first meeting LIU has won three straight and eight out of the last nine vs Sacred Heart.
+Meeting History: 28th all-time meeting.
+LIU Brooklyn leads the series 18-9 and they are 11-3 at home in the series.
+LIU has won two straight and seven out of the last eight vs Sacred Heart.

 Projected Starting Lineups: